SaxonShang/LUGUAN/README.md

 2. **The camera captures an image** when the selected object is detected.
 3. **The image is uploaded to Firebase Storage**.
 4. **Metadata (temperature, humidity, user text) is sent via HTTP to the AI server**.
-5. **The AI server retrieves the image from Firebase**, processes it, and uploads the AI-generated image back to Firebase.
-6. **The AI server sends the processed image URL to the Raspberry Pi via MQTT**.
+5. **The AI server sends the processed image to the Raspberry Pi via MQTT**.
-7. **The Raspberry Pi downloads and displays the AI-generated image on an LED screen**.
+7. **The Raspberry Pi displays the AI-generated image on an LED screen**.

 ## Installation
 ### 1️⃣ Raspberry Pi Setup